 General Education Approved Course Substitution Lists

-Only students approved for a substitution by the Course Substitution Committee may use the below listed courses to fulfill global language or quantitative General Education requirements.
+Only students approved for a substitution by the Course Substitution Committee may use the below listed courses to fulfill global language or quantitative reasoning General Education requirements.
 The below lists were approved effective fall 2024.
 Students approved for a course substitution prior to fall 2024 may use courses from this list in addition to their originally approved course list.
-All students approved for a substitution may continue to use courses approved for the applicable requirement to fulfill the requirement in addition to any of the below substitutions.
+All students approved for a substitution may continue to use courses approved for the applicable requirement to fulfill the requirement in addition to any of the below substitution courses.

 Quantitative Substitution